Project Background: Energy Poverty at the Roof of the World

 Intelligent EMS: The Brain of the Off-Grid Microgrid

-SolarEast's Energy Management System (EMS) enables fully automatic operation with no on-site operator required.
+SolarEast's EMS enables fully automatic operation with no on-site operator required.
 Functions include:

 Real-time monitoring of PV generation, battery SOC, load consumption, and heat pump status